 What is the BlueCard Program?

 The BlueCard® Program links participating healthcare providers and the independent Blue Cross and Blue Shield Plans across the country and abroad with a single electronic network for claims processing and reimbursement.
-The program allows participating providers in every state to submit almost all types of claims for out-of-state members to their local Blue Cross and Blue Shield Plan.
-This program eliminates your need to track money due from multiple Blue Cross and Blue Shield Plans as Blue Shield of California will process your reimbursement and provide you with an Explanation of Payment (EOP).
+We encourage you to use the information and tools in this section to submit claims to Blue Shield of California when a Blue plan member insured from another state seeks medical care from your office or facility.

 Can providers who do not participate in the Blue Shield of California network submit claims?